How to Fix Window Tint That Is Peeling

 If you do not want people to see inside your vehicle, window tint can block out their view so that no one can see what is inside.
 It may also protect valuable items that you have inside your cars, such as computers and iPods.

 Tinting can prevent individuals from seeing the contents of your cup holders.
-This helps reduce potential crimes when criminals see something valuable sitting out in plain view.
+This helps reduce potential crimes when criminals see something valuable that is sitting out in plain view.

 You can use tint to keep small children or pets from accidentally hurting themselves by throwing something out of a window (such as an empty spray bottle).
-Tinted windows will not allow anyone outside to see what’s happening inside, but if anything gets thrown out of the window, they will be able to see it, so they do not get hit by it.
+Tinted windows will not allow anyone outside to see what’s going on inside, but if anything gets thrown out of the window, they will be able to see it so they do not get hit by it.

 There is nothing worse than seeing your windows with unsightly bubbles.
 Unfortunately, you can’t push the bubbles out or vacuum them off, so it looks like you have three options: get the film redone when they pop up; live with them until they are gone from all of your windows (depending on how big that is), or fight back and do something to keep this from happening again in a few years.